WEDE-5020-POE/wede-5020-poe-MiyaSM-4/README.md

 ## Project Overview

 SM Luxury is a small business established to provide a high-end grooming experience for busy professionals.
 We aim to develop from a traditional pen-and-paper operation that salons use to a digital system.
-SM luxury focuses on solving industrial problems like the “empty chair” problem was “unscheduled gaps lead to loss in revenue .<br><br>
+SM luxury focuses on solving industrial problems like the “empty chair” problem was “unscheduled gaps lead to loss in revenue .<br>

 Target Audience <br>
 professionals and parents who want high-quality hair and a luxury escape without the stress of difficult booking.<br>